- About Us

 Drug Abuse and Society is a special class that trains UCLA senior neuroscience students to present accurate, knowledgeable, and age-appropriate lectures on specific legal and illegal drugs of abuse to high school students.
 The UCLA students and their instructors visit traditionally underserved high schools to provide both a scientific and policy based education with the aim of both inspiring teenagers who may be interested in a career in addiction and mental health research, and educating teens on the risks of drug use.

-The Los Angeles Brain Bee is a local competition where high school students from the LA area can come and showcase their neuroscience knowledge.
+The Los Angeles/Irvine Brain Bee is a local competition where high school students from the LA area can come and showcase their neuroscience knowledge.
 The competition has a series of written and practical tests to determine a small number of finalists from a larger pool of participants.
 The finalists then go on to compete in a Jeopardy style Q/A game to determine the winner.
-This student goes on to represent LA in the national Brain Bee.
-Each Los Angeles Brain Bee features a special neuroscience lecture from a prominent faculty member, open to students, teachers and parents.
+This student goes on to represent LA/Irvine in the national Brain Bee.
+Each Los Angeles/Irvine Brain Bee features a special neuroscience lecture from a prominent faculty member, open to students, teachers and parents.
 The BRI has helped sponsor this event for the last several years and hosted the event on campus every few years, including in 2012 and 2014.
 Interaxon is heavily involved in the Brain Bee and assists coordination of the day’s activities such as proctoring and grading the tests, and taking the students and parents to tour labs around campus.
-Information on application deadlines and other instructions can be found in the Brain Bee website (losangelesbrainbee.com).
+Information on application deadlines and other instructions can be found at the Brain Bee website.